great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/about_gx.md

 - Streamline knowledge capture from subject-matter experts and make implicit knowledge explicit.
 - Develop rich, shared documentation of their data.

-To learn more about how data teams are using GX, see [Case studies from Great Expectations](https://greatexpectations.io/case-studies/).
+To learn more about how data teams are using GX, see [GX case studies](https://greatexpectations.io/case-studies/).

 ## Key Features